swiftlang/swift-org-website/_posts/2023-07-10-introducing-swift-http-types.md

 request.headerFields[.myCustomHeader] = "custom-value"
 ```

-We can directly set the value of the header field, including arrays of values:
+We can directly set the value of the header field, including an array of values:

 ```swift
 request.headerFields[raw: .acceptLanguage] = ["en-US", "zh-Hans-CN"]